wyounas/wyounas.github.io/_posts/2025-08-18-solving-the-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

 Now let’s see what’s going on in Figure 2.
 A queen is first placed in cell 1, and then the search moves on to Region 2, where cells 5 and 6 are ignored because of the constraints.
 It places the queen in cell 7.
 The board at this point is shown on the right.
 When it moves to Region 3, it hits a dead-end—there is no cell available where the queen can be placed without violating the constraints.

 At that point, we could imagine Spin backtracking.
-Let’st look at the following illustration to see what happens next.
+Let’s look at the following illustration to see what happens next.

 <img loading="lazy" src="{{ site.baseurl }}/images/2025-08-18-linkedin-puzzle/five.png" />

 After hitting a dead-end, it backtracks to Region 1 (visualized as the red arrow going from 7(Q) back to 2(Q)).
 It places the queen in cell  2 in region 1 (shown as 2(Q), colored in green).
 After successfully placing a queen there, it moves on to region 2, where it rejects cell 6 due to a column conflict, and cells 5 and 7 due to diagonal clashes.
 It then selects cell 8.
-In region 3, given all constraints, it places the queen in cell 9, and finally, in region 4, respecting constraints, it finds a valid position at cell 15, thus completing one valid solution (which is also shown in the board at the right).
+In region 3, given all constraints, it places the queen in cell 9, and finally, in region 4, respecting constraints, it finds a valid position at cell 15, thus completing one valid solution in compliance with the row, column, and region constraints (the board is shown at the right).

 Now let’s begin working toward a solution in Spin, with the goal of finding all possible solutions to the puzzle.
 We’ll solve it first for a 4x4 grid as it’s simple, and then the same code, with minor changes, would be used to solve it for a 9x9 grid.